TheLindaProjectInc/metriverse-docs-backup/developer-guides/libraries.md

   - an update/port of ensjs made to work for the Metrix Name Service and MetrixCoin blockchain.

 > ## Developer?
+> Are you a developer who would like to contribute to the MetriVerse or greater Metrix ecosystem or looking for assistance with working with these libraries?
+>
-> Are you a developer who would like to contribute to the MetriVerse or greater Metrix ecosystem?
-If so, feel free to reach out to the team and/or community in the [MetrixCoin Discord](https://discord.gg/5Mj67juv5J) to get the discussion started!
+> If so, feel free to reach out to the team and/or community in the [MetrixCoin Discord](https://discord.gg/5Mj67juv5J) to get the discussion started!
 {.is-info}